madprops/gifmaker/README.md

 `FRAMES` is the amount of frames to use if `--words` is not used.

-`RIGHT` is the padding from the right edge.
+`LEFT` is the padding from the left edge.

-`BOTTOM` is the padding from the bottom.
+`TOP` is the padding from the top edge.

+If these are not set then the text is placed in the center.

 `SIZE` and `THICK` modify the text's size and thickness.